Sugar Ray Leonard

-Ray Charles Leonard (born May 17, 1956), best known as Sugar Ray Leonard, is an American former professional boxer.
-Often regarded as one of the greatest boxers of all time, he competed professionally between 1977 and 1997, winning world titles in five weight classes; the lineal championship in three weight classes; as well as the undisputed welterweight championship.
+Ray Charles Leonard (born May 17, 1956), better known as Sugar Ray Leonard, is an American former professional boxer.
+Often regarded as one of the greatest boxers of all time, he competed professionally between 1976 and 1997, winning world titles in five weight classes; the lineal championship in three weight classes; as well as the undisputed welterweight championship.
 Leonard was part of the "Four Kings", a group of boxers who all fought each other throughout the 1980s, consisting of Leonard, Roberto Durán, Thomas Hearns, and Marvin Hagler.
 Leonard was the only one of them to beat the other three.
 As an amateur, Leonard won a light welterweight gold medal at the 1976 Summer Olympics.

 The "Four Kings" created a wave of popularity in the lower weight classes that kept boxing relevant in the post-Muhammad Ali era, during which Leonard defeated future fellow International Boxing Hall of Fame inductees Hearns, Durán, Hagler, and Wilfred Benítez.
 Leonard was also the first boxer to earn more than $100 million in purses, and was named "Boxer of the Decade" in the 1980s.
 The Ring magazine named him Fighter of the Year in 1979 and 1981, while the Boxing Writers Association of America named him Fighter of the Year in 1976, 1979, and 1981.
+He was honored as the Sports Illustrated Sportsman of the Year in 1981.
 In 2002, Leonard was voted by The Ring as the ninth greatest fighter of the last 80 years.
 In 2016, he was voted by The Ring to be the greatest living fighter.
-BoxRec ranks him as the 14th greatest boxer of all time, pound for pound.

 Outside his professional boxing career, Leonard has worked as a boxing analyst and actor, appearing in numerous television shows and films, including Half & Half, L.A.
 Heat, Married... with Children, Renegade, Tales from the Crypt, I Spy (2002), and The Fighter (2010).